Khengarji I

-Khengarji I (1510–1585) was an Indian ruler belonging to Jadeja clan of Rajputs.
-He was the ruler of Morbi from 1538–1585 and later became ruler of kutch, assuming title of Rao of kutch, ruling unified kutch from 1548 to 1585.
+Khengarji I (1510–1585) was an Indian ruler who belonged to Jadeja clan of Rajputs.
+He was the ruler of Morbi from 1538–1585 and later became the ruler (Rao) of Kutch, ruling over all of Kutch from 1548 to 1585.

 Early life

-Khengarji I was son of Jam Hamirji of Lakhiarviro (kutch), chief of one of branch of Jadeja and descendant of Othaji.
+Khengarji I was the son of Jam Hamirji of Lakhiarviro (in today's Kutch), chief of one of the branches of the Jadeja clan and a descendant of Othaji.
 It is believed that Jam Rawal attributed the murder of his father Jam Lakhaji to Hamirji, as he was killed within the territory of Lakhiarviro, where he had been invited on the pretense of resolving the dispute between the two branches.
-Jam Rawal, in revenge, treacherously killed his uncle Rao Hamirji in 1524 and ruled kutch for more than two decades.
+Jam Rawal, in revenge, killed his uncle Rao Hamirji in 1524 and ruled Kutch for more than two decades.

 In court of Mahmud Begada

-At the time of murder of Hamirji, his elder sons, Alioji and Khengarji both were in Ahmadabad and escaped the complete destruction of the royal family of senior branch.
-Further, the other two sons of Hamirji were saved from execution by the wife of Jam Rawal.
-Khengarji was 15 years old when his father was murdered.Hamirji's sister was wife of Mahmud Begada by her help He enlisted himself in to the army of Mahmud Begada and became his confidante.
+At the time of the murder of Hamirji, his elder sons Sahibji and Khengarji were both in Ahmadabad and escaped the complete destruction of the royal family.
+Khengarji was 15 years old when his father was murdered.
+Hamirji's sister was the wife of Mahmud Begada by her help He enlisted himself in to the army of Mahmud Begada and became his confidante.
 During one royal hunting party, Khengarji I killed a lion and saved the life of Sultan Begada for which he was asked to name his reward.

 Ruler of Morbi

-The prime ambition of Khengarji was to regain kutch and hence he asked for support to fight Jam Rawal, whereby, he was given 1000 soldiers and fiefdom of Morvi and given a title of Rao by the Sultan Mohamad Beghda in 1538.
+The prime ambition of Khengarji was to regain Kutch and hence he asked for support to fight Jam Rawal, whereby, he was given 1000 soldiers and fiefdom of Morvi and given a title of Rao by the Sultan Mahmud Begada in 1538.

-Conquest of kutch
+Conquest of Kutch

-Rao Khengar now based at Morbi, with the support of army provided to him and well wishers within kutch fought with Jam Rawal and slowly started gaining the territories of Rapar and nearby villages.
-As Khengarji was the rightful heir to the throne he was welcomed within kutch.
+Rao Khengar now based at Morbi, with the support of army provided to him and well wishers within Kutch fought with Jam Rawal and slowly started gaining the territories of Rapar and nearby villages.
+As Khengarji was the rightful heir to the throne he was welcomed within Kutch.

 On other hand, Jam Rawal, was finding himself squeezed in terms of manpower.
 He was ardent devotee of Ashapura the Kuldevi of Jadejas and folklore are that the Goddess indicated in a dream to Jam Rawal to leave Kutch and establish himself at Halar region and that she will support him in this venture.
-Jam Rawal, later escaped out of kutch in 1548, when a large army was sent against him jointly by Mughals and Sultan Beghda to aid Khengarji.
+Jam Rawal later escaped from Kutch in 1548, when a large army was sent against him jointly by Mughals and Sultan Beghda to aid Khengarji.
 He set out for Saurashtra with his retinue, loyalist and soldiers faithful to him and established Nawanagar.
-Thus throne of kutch was left to Khengarji in 1548, who was its rightful heir.
+Thus, the throne of Kutch was left to Khengarji in 1548, who was its rightful heir.